 Medication kills the worms but not their eggs, which can survive for two weeks.
-Therefore, you also need strict hygiene measures for two weeks after taking medication to prevent you from swallowing eggs which may cause a new infection.
+Therefore, strict hygiene measures are advised for two weeks after taking medication, in order to prevent the swallowing of eggs which may cause a new infection.

 What do threadworms look like?

 Threadworms are small, thin, white, thread-like worms between 2 mm and 13 mm long.
 They infect human guts (intestines).
-Worms in kids are common but anyone of any age can be affected.
-The image shows two female pinworms next to a ruler.
-The markings on the ruler are 1 mm apart.
+Worms in children are very common but anyone of any age can be affected.
+A threadworm is called a pinworm in some countries.

 The life cycle of threadworms

 Threadworms live for about 5-6 weeks in the gut and then die.

 Before they die, the female worms lay tiny eggs around the back passage (anus).
 This tends to occur at night.

 The eggs are too small to see without a microscope but cause itching around the anus due to mucus that surrounds the eggs being irritating to the skin.
 This area around the anus is then scratched to relieve the itching, often during sleep.
 These eggs get on to fingers and under fingernails and can then be swallowed as described above.

 Any eggs that are swallowed then hatch and grow into adult worms in the gut.
 So a cycle of threadworm infection can go on and on.
 Very rarely, threadworms in the nose have been discovered.

 The number of threadworms in the gut during an infestation varies from person to person.